 Travel First Aid Kit

-I started my long term travels in Africa and Asia and find it easier to have antibiotics, malaria medication etc with me than trying to find a clinic in the bush.
+I started my long-term travels in Africa and Asia and found it easier to have antibiotics, malaria medication, etc with me than trying to find a clinic in the bush.
 Those prepaid first aid kits you buy at the pharmacy are pretty useless, I just use the container and the plasters.
 Pack a first aid kit designed for where you are going.
 This is in my first aid kit.

 - Bandages and plasters (different sizes) – Blisters and little cuts will probably be your main injuries